 We’re usually pretty light-hearted here at Wotter, but this blog has to take a more serious note.

 You see, we want to make a real change with what we’re doing.
-We want to gather meaningful insights from people about their workplace, and use them to make companies more engaging.
+Using anonymous surveys, we want to gather meaningful insights from people about their workplace, and use them to make companies more engaging.

 To do this, we need your trust.
 If you can’t trust us and give us honest answers to our questions, then nothing we do or suggest has any meaning.
 So we want to take a moment to explain to our users exactly how our system works.

 Anonymous Surveys – Using Wotter

 Alongside your answers to questions, when you sign in we ask you for some personal information, including your name, age, department, how long you have been at the company and other details.
 We’re aware that collecting these might make you question your anonymity.